Saying goodbye to my old routines.

 From time to time I enjoy a glass of wine, but it’s for pleasure not for delaying sleep and escaping pain.

 I still feel stress in my body – my jaw is tight, my eye still twitches a bit but I suppose that’s normal and I know it’s going to pass.
 I’m taking time to eat well, enjoy my family, and take time out for ‘me’.
 As I said, life isn’t ‘good’ yet but it’s much better than it was.
 I’m heading in the right direction.

 I can’t wait to write about my new routine on the boat.
 What will it be?

 Saying goodbye to my old routines has been the best thing that I’ve done in a long time.
 What will my new routines be like?
-Perhaps it will go like this: Today we all slept into 8am and had the best sleep ever.
+Perhaps it will go like this: Today we all slept until 8 am and had the best sleep ever.
 The rocking of the boat and the waves hitting the hull sends us to dreamland in the best way possible.
 After eating a healthy and yummy meal of porridge and fresh local fruit, we set sail for a new port.
-There’s a roman ruin, a market and several fish shops where we’re going!
+There’s a Roman ruin, a market, and several fish shops where we’re going!
 The sun is shining, we’re all full of smiles and looking forward to spotting more dolphins than we did yesterday.
 And who knows what adventure or new people we’ll meet at our next port of call.
 Yippie.

 Previous Chapter: 17.
 I’m so freaking frustrated – the world is broken